k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_custom_ws_properties.md

 <td valign="top">
 <p>Indicates whether the output structure should be automatically manipulated by Fabric.</p>
 <p>Values are either True or False.</p>
 <p>Default = False.
-When True, Fabric retrieves the data response as is, without parsing or formatting it, thus aligning it with the web service's output format.</p>
+When True, Fabric retrieves the data response 'as is', without parsing or formatting it, thus aligning it with the web service's output format.</p>
 At Graphit, it is done by setting a node type as "raw".
 <p>
 <studio>At Java function, it is done via the Properties Panel or by using the @isRaw annotation. </studio><web>At Java function, it is done via the isRaw property of the @webservice annotation.</web>